 7. Discover which four governors of New York became President of the United States in the Hall of Governors, which displays portraits, biographical information, and important keepsakes of each governor.
 There’s also a massive timeline of important dates in New York history.

 If you cannot get enough of New York history, check out the Corning Tower Observation Deck, the Egg Performing Arts Center, and nearby New York Governor’s Mansion.
 Looking for our adventures at other state Capitols?
-Check out our posts featuring the Capitol buildings in Wyoming, Massachusetts, Rhode Island, Connecticut, Pennsylvania, Arkansas, and Colorado.
+Check out our posts featuring the Capitol buildings in Wyoming, Massachusetts, Rhode Island, Connecticut, Pennsylvania, Maryland, Arkansas, and Colorado.